Takkola: Early period: before 11th century

-Takōla first appeared in the Geōgraphikē Hyphēgēsis of Ptolemy around the 2nd century and was called Dōulú in Han Chinese in 111 CE, then its was recorded as Dōukūn in the post Han Chinese from the mid-3rd century onwards.
+Takōla first appeared in the Geōgraphikē Hyphēgēsis of Ptolemy around the 2nd century and was called Dōulú in Han Chinese in 111 CE, then it was recorded as Dōukūn in the post Han Chinese from the mid-3rd century onwards.
 It was also mentioned in the Buddhist texts, Mahāniddesa and Milinda Panha, in the 3rd–4th centuries.
+Briggs, following Gerini, identified it with modern Takua Pa, on the west coast opposite Bandon, and took it for the Chü-li of the Liang shu.
+On his account the route from Takola across to Bandon lay within Pan Pan, which reached the northern end of the Kra Isthmus.
 In this Greek record, Takōla is listed as the first polity in the Chrysē Chersonēsos, following “promontory beyond Bērabai (Dawei),” the final polity in the land of the Bēsyngitai.
-Thus, several scolars placed Takōla at the present-day Takua Pa, which was probably occupied by settlers from the Takkolam of the Tamil country, and the Dravidians from Kalinga.
+Thus, several scholars placed Takōla at the present-day Takua Pa, which was probably occupied by settlers from the Takkolam of the Tamil country, and the Dravidians from Kalinga.
 Other proposed locations are the present-day Trang province and the Suk Samran archaeological complex in Ranong province.

 The area became the trading port between China and the western part, i.e., India, Persia, Europe, etc., in the last centuries BCE, following the political unifications of Mauryan India (321–265 BCE) and Han China (206 BCE–220 CE), which made it an avenue for economic and cultural integration, resulting in the development of political and socio-cultural configurations.
 However, these transpeninsular trade routes were used even before the Mauryan and Han unifications took place.
 Archaeological sites indicate that the communities developed to the Metal Age around the 5th century BCE, and developed the exchange-based, complex polities at the end of the first millennium BCE, some consisted of the cosmopolitan port.
 However, due to its submergence coast that limits the coastal plains to a thin strip of earth, it was very sparsely populated, and the trade was not as prosperous as other polities on the eastern coast, which are more conducive to large-scale settlements.